Justice Department sought to unmask Devin Nunes parody Twitter account this year, court records show - KION546

 “In light of Congressman Nunes’s repeated efforts to silence criticism against him, any complaint that gave rise to the Subpoena may be aimed at doing the same,” lawyers for the social media company wrote to the federal judge overseeing a grand jury in March.

-Neither the Justice Department nor Nunes’ office responded to CNN’s requests for comment Monday.
+Neither the Justice Department nor Nunes’ office responded to CNN’s requests for comment this week.

 The Justice Department had subpoenaed Twitter in late November 2020 to try to learn the identity of the user behind the fake account @NunesAlt, according to newly unsealed court filings about the subpoena.